TMLP-Team/Bypasser/README.md

 - Tricky Store (0b000X00): Generate Tricky Store configurations directly based on cloud libraries and local packages.
 The configurations will be written to the Tricky Store configuration folder directly.
 Networks to GitHub are optional.
 - Zygisk Traces (0b00X000): Enforce denylist if ``Zygisk Next`` is used and make Shamiko work in the whitelist mode.
 - Shell (0b0X0000): Perform some shell commands.
 Please check ``actionA.sh``.
-- Update (0bX00000): Perform regular dynamic updates.
+- Update (0bX00000): Perform regular dynamic updates for ``action.sh`` and the web UI (processed in the HMA/HMAL stage).
 Networks to GitHub are required.

 # Compilation